myungbeans/blueprince-mcp/README.md

     obsidian_vault_path: "/Users/michael.myung/Documents/blueprince_mcp" # This will be set by the setup script
     backup_dir_name: ".obsidian_backup" # Directory name for potential future backups within the vault
     ```
+### Google Cloud OAuth app Setup
+  1.  **Go to the Google Cloud Console:** [https://console.cloud.google.com/](https://console.cloud.google.com/)

+  2.  **Create a New Project:** If you don't have one already, create a new project.

+  3.  **Enable the Necessary APIs:** In the "APIs & Services" dashboard, make sure you enable the specific APIs this project requires (e.g., Google Drive API, Gmail API, etc.).

+  4.  **Create OAuth Credentials:**
+      * Go to "APIs & Services" > "Credentials".
+      * Click "+ CREATE CREDENTIALS" and select "OAuth client ID".
+      * Choose "Web application" as the application type.
+      * Under "Authorized redirect URIs", add `http://localhost:8080` (or whatever URI your local development server uses).
+      * Click "Create".

+  5.  **Download Your Credentials:**
+      * After creating the client ID, a popup will show your Client ID and Client Secret.
+You can also find your credentials and click the **Download JSON** icon to the right of your new client ID.

+  6.  **Set Up Your Local Credentials File:**
+      * The downloaded file will likely be named `client_secret_XXXXXXXX.json`.
+      * **Rename this file to `.credentials.json`**.
+      * Place this `.credentials.json` file in the root directory of this project.

+      *Alternatively, you can copy the `credentials.example.json` file to a new file named `.credentials.json` and paste your client ID and client secret into the appropriate fields.*

 ## Build & Usage